Skip to main content

 Backtesting flow

-1. Define logic
+1. Define your logic

 2. Set risk rules

-3. Pick test window
+3. Pick a test window

-4. Run and review
+4. Run and review the results

 FAQs